 SuperDARN radars have at least 16 different look directions along which they can sample over 70 or more range gates.
-The normal, or Common, operational mode of the radar provides a full azimuth scan every 1 or 2 minutes with integration times that vary between 3 and 7 s per beam.
-In this mode the scan is always synchronized to start on the 1-minute boundary.
+The normal, or common, operational mode of the radar provides a full azimuth scan every 1 or 2 min with integration times that vary between 3 and 7 s per beam.
+In this mode, the scan is always synchronized to start on the 1-min boundary.
 Special modes can also be run on all the radars or a subset of radars.
-Here the mode of operation is the same among the radars participating in the special mode and could involve a scanning pattern very different from the standard Common mode.
-Finally, there are Discretionary modes where individual radars run in a very specific way for specific scientific purposes.
+Here, the mode of operation is the same among the radars participating in the special mode and could involve a scanning pattern very different from the standard common mode.
+Finally, there are discretionary modes where individual radars run in a very specific way for specific scientific purposes.
 These modes are more likely to be run on only one or two radars, often in support of regional campaigns such as rocket launches or during heating campaigns.
-Special and Discretionary modes can run beam scans in any sequence, with any time resolution and also with no synchronization.
-The allocation of time is made by a working group of the community which allocates no less than 50% of time each month to Common modes, up to 20% of each month to Special modes and up to 30% of time to Discretionary mode.
-The minimum time length of any specific run is currently 6 hours although in the past it has been as long as one day.
-If there are no requests for either Discretionary or Special time, or radars are not running in these modes, then the operational mode defaults to Common mode.
+Special and discretionary modes can run beam scans in any sequence, with any time resolution and also with no synchronization.
+The allocation of time is made by a working group of the community which allocates no less than 50% of time each month to common modes, up to 20% of each month to special modes and up to 30% of time to discretionary mode.
+The minimum time length of any specific run is currently 6 h; although in the past, it has been as long as 1 day.
+If there are no requests for either discretionary or special time, or radars are not running in these modes, then the operational mode defaults to common mode.

-The radars produce a variety of data products, the most widely used being the backscatter power (signal-to-noise ratio), the line-of-sight (LOS) Doppler velocity, the spectral width and the elevation angle of arrival.
+The radars produce a variety of data products, the most widely used being the backscatter power (signal-to-noise ratio), the line-of-sight (LOS) Doppler velocity, the spectral width, and the elevation angle of arrival.
 The radars transmit a sequence of 7 or 8 unevenly separated pulses with an individual pulse length of 300 microseconds, which provides a range resolution of 45 km.
 A reduced pulse length of 100 microseconds (15 km range resolution) has also been used on occasion (e.g., Lester et al. 2004); at least some of the mid-latitude radars have the capability of operating at this higher spatial resolution.
-From combining pairs of different pulses in the sequence different lags of an autocorrelation function (ACF) are generated.
-Typically, 25-30 multi-pulse sequences are averaged in order to obtain a statistically meaningful ACF against noise, which corresponds to ~3-s integration time for a single beam.
-From the ACFs the Doppler velocity is estimated by fitting a linear function to the measured ACF phase, while backscattered power and spectral width are estimated from fitting a linear or a quadratic
+From combining pairs of different pulses in the sequence, different lags of an autocorrelation function (ACF) are generated.
+Typically, 25-30 multi-pulse sequences are averaged in order to obtain a statistically meaningful ACF against noise, which corresponds to $\sim$ 3-s integration time for a single beam.
+From the ACFs, the Doppler velocity is estimated by fitting a linear function to the measured ACF phase, while backscattered power and spectral width are estimated from fitting a linear or a quadratic function to the logarithm of the measured ACF power.
+Some radars operate in slightly different modes from this but still create the basic data products described above.